Safdari10/car-insurance-calculator/README.md

-# CarInsuranceCalculator
+# Car Insurance Calculator

-This projects consists of 3 APIs that allow users to get calculate car value, find out their risk rating and finally get an insurance premium quote.
+This app consists of 3 APIs that allow users to calculate car value, find out their risk rating, and finally get an insurance premium quote.

 ---